syoamakase/Transformer_TTS/examples/jsut/README.md

 After donwloading, please extract at this directory and specify `jsut_path` in `preprocess.sh`

+# Requirements

+`pip install -r requirements.txt`

 # Preprocess

 `bash preprocess.sh`

-After preprocessing, please fill variables of `../config/hpararms_template.py`
+After preprocessing, please fill out variables of `../config/hpararms_template.py`

 ### What units does the duration of *.lab file use?